Mao Shimada: 2024–25 season: Third consecutive Junior World and JGP Final titles

 In late November, Shimada competed at the 2024–25 Japan Junior Championships, where she won the national title for a fourth consecutive time.
 Weeks later, Shimada competed at the Junior Grand Prix Final in Grenoble, France.
 In the short program, Shimada would earn a new season's best score that was only 0.02 points off her personal best.
 Despite mistakes in the free program, including two falls and stepping out of a jump, Shimada would still win that segment of the competition, thus winning gold for a third consecutive time and leading a Japanese sweep of the podium alongside Kaoruko Wada and Ami Nakai.
 She expressed enthusiasm at having been part of the "historical sweep for Japan" and on her third consecutive win, though adding that "my skate today was full of mistakes and that is very disappointing for me."
 Two weeks later, she won the silver medal at the 2024–25 Japan Championships, finishing behind reigning World champion Kaori Sakamoto after placing second in both the short and free program segments.

 Finishing the season at the 2025 World Junior Championships in Debrecen, Shimada won the short program with a score of 74.68, leading second-place Inga Gurgenidze of Georgia by 7.21 points.
 “I couldn’t quite get 74 as a score before, so I’m really happy to have achieved that,” she said.
 She went on to win the free skate as well, earning a new personal best 156.16 points and claiming her third consecutive World Junior title.
 She had a final margin of over 40 points over silver medalist Shin Ji-a of South Korea.
 Shimada remarked that "the first time I just came here to enjoy and have fun.
 The second time, I was really nervous because I wanted to win.
 The third time I wanted to enjoy again and do the best I can do."
+Following her free skate, Shimada was cited by commentators as "The Greatest Junior World Champion of All Time".

 Shimada was invited to skate in the gala at the 2025 World Team Trophy as the three-time World Junior champion.